DiamondLightSource/fast_dp/README.rst

 Fast DP is a small Python program which uses XDS, CCP4 & CCTBX to deliver data processing results very quickly: quite how quickly will depend on the operating environment.
-In essence, the first image in the sweep is passed to the program, it's header read and then XDS used to index with a triclinic lattice using spots drawn from small wedges of data around the start, 45 degrees in and 90 degrees in (or as close as possible to this).
+In essence, the first image in the sweep is passed to the program, its header read and then XDS used to index with a triclinic lattice using spots drawn from small wedges of data around the start, 45 degrees in and 90 degrees in (or as close as possible to this).
 Integration is then performed in parallel, either using multiple cores or multiple